 #2: Daily Push

 Of course, not every seller chooses the very competitive life of Wholesale.
-So what repricing strategy do you need when winning the Buy Box is not your top priority?
+So what Amazon repricing strategies do you need when winning the Buy Box is not your top priority?
 If you sell over Private Label, for example, winning the Buy Box is simply not your prerogative, mainly because you are selling a unique product and there is no one who can compete for the Buy Box with you.
-What you need now is a repricing strategy that will improve your sales due to other factors.
+What you need now are Amazon repricing strategies that will improve your sales due to other factors.